A non-Levi branching rule in terms of Littelmann paths: The bijection

 In this example (using the above notation) $j_{s} = 5, j_{t} = 6, i_{s} = 2,$ and $i_{t} = 1$ (also $i = 2$ and $j = 1$ but this is not important for the example).
 The fact that $i_{s}> i_{t}$ implies

 \end{ex}

 Note that (\ref{columncancellationsareok}) implies that the steps are bumped back in where they belong, i.e. into the row (with respect to $\T$) in which they are a cancellation.
-We will see in what follows that this is a general phenomenon.
-For the comfort of the reader, we will show the two simplest cases first to illustrate how the proof works, and then do the general case. \\
+We see in what follows that this is a general phenomenon.
+For the comfort of the reader, we show the two simplest cases in Lemma \ref{firsteasy} and Lemma \ref{secondeasy} first to illustrate how the proof of Proposition \ref{importantprop} works, and then do the general case.

-\textit{Easiest case.} All barred entries occur in the first (left-most) column.
+\begin{lem} If in $\T$ all barred entries occur in the first (left-most) column, then Proposition \ref{importantprop} holds for $\T$. \end{lem} \begin{proof} Let $\T$ be such that all barred entries occur in the first (left-most) column.
 Let $d$ be the first cancellation (i.e. the step at which the first deletion occurs.)
-Since the rest of the barred entries all occur at the end of the column, all entries in the partial $\Q$-symbol at step $d-1$ are strictly smaller that $d$, in particular those in the first column, so bumping these steps back in is, by (\ref{columncancellationsareok}), just putting them back in their column. \\
+Since the rest of the barred entries all occur at the end of the column, all entries in the partial $\Q$-symbol at step $d-1$ are strictly smaller that $d$, in particular those in the first column, so bumping these steps back in is, by (\ref{columncancellationsareok}), just putting them back in their column. \end{proof}

-\textit{Second easiest case.} All barred entries are in the same column, but not the last one.
+\begin{lem} If in $\T$ all barred entries occur in the same column, but not the last one, then Proposition \ref{importantprop} holds for $\T$. \end{lem} \begin{proof} Let $\T$ be such that all barred entries are in the same column, but not the last one.
 Our situation is depicted below, where the picture illustrates the partial $\Q$-symbol at step $d-1$ (the shaded part is not part of the partial $\Q$-symbol but shows where the steps $d$ to $d+k$ appear in $\T$).

-Therefore if $\Q^{p, d-1}_{\T}$ is the partial $\Q$-symbol at step $d-1$, and if we let $i_{1}, \cdots, i_{k}$ be the entries bumped out at steps $d, \cdots, d + k$ respectively, then (\ref{columncancellationsareok}) implies:
+Therefore if $\Q^{p, d-1}_{\T}$ is the partial $\Q$-symbol at step $d-1$, and if we let $i_{1}, \ldots, i_{k}$ be the entries bumped out at steps $d, \ldots, d + k$ respectively, then (\ref{columncancellationsareok}) implies:

-Which means that all entries were in fact bumped back into their row. \\
+Which means that all entries were in fact bumped back into their row. \end{proof}

-\textit{General case.} We already know that all the steps $i_{1}, \cdots i_{r}$ were bumped back into their row.
+\begin{proof}[Proof of Proposition \ref{importantprop}] We already know that all the steps $i_{1}, \ldots i_{r}$ were bumped back into their row.
 Let

 We need to check that when we compute

 each step $j_{s_{k}}$ is bumped back into its row (the row in $\T$ in which step $j_{s_{k}}$ of the word-reading occurs).
 First of all, it is clear that the first of these entries to be bumped in (i.e. entry $j_{s_{r}}$) is indeed bumped into its original row.
 This is because the entry that it bumped out in the partial $\Q$-symbol process is, by definition, the largest entry to be bumped out.